-All of your questions will be answered with confidence because we know how real estate transactions and resolving property disputes work.
+All of your questions will be answered with confidence because, as experienced real estate attorneys, we know how real estate transactions and resolving property disputes work.

 Nothing surprises us.
 You can lean on us for any issue or problem that arises during the process.